 These project status colors are also extended to the block color fills on the calendar.
 (To learn more about project statuses view this article.)
 As you add projects to your Schedule it becomes a high level view of what you are (or plan to be) working on from month to month as the year progresses.

-But the real power of the Schedule comes when you layer revenue tracking on top of your project scheduling.
+But the real power of the Schedule comes when you layer revenue tracking & forecasting on top of your project scheduling.

 Besides seeing how your projects are scheduled for the year, the Schedule also displays your tracked revenue for the year.
 There are two types of tracked revenue you’ll see displayed on your Schedule: Collected Revenue and Expected Revenue.

-Collected Revenue: This represents all of the actual invoice payments you’ve received from your clients.
-Collected revenue is represented by the solid green progress bar at the top of your Schedule (more about the progress bar in just a minute), and by the solid green circles within your Schedule’s calendar.
+Collected Revenue: This represents all of the actual income you’ve received from your clients.
+Collected Revenue is represented by the solid green progress bar at the top of your Schedule (more about the progress bar in just a minute), and by the solid green circles within your Schedule’s calendar:

-Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet, and includes all of your outstanding invoices, and even Draft invoices.
-Expected revenue is represented by the striped green progress bar at the top of your Schedule, and by the striped green circles within your Schedule’s calendar.
+Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet, which could include unbilled hours, unpaid invoices, future recurring invoices, fixed project budgets, or any expected revenue you've added manually using the "Add Expected Revenue" action at the top of your Schedule.
+(Refer to this article to learn more about these sources of expected revenue and how they work.)
+Expected revenue is represented by the striped green progress bar at the top of your Schedule, and by the striped green circles within your Schedule’s calendar:

 Yearly Goal Progress Bar

 At the top of your Schedule screen is a yearly revenue goal progress bar.
-As you collect revenue (invoice payments) throughout the year the solid green bar will grow as you get closer to meeting your yearly revenue goal.
+As you collect revenue from your clients throughout the year the solid green bar will grow as you get closer to meeting your yearly revenue goal:

 You’ll also notice a dynamic “Where you should be” marker on the progress bar.
-Based on the time of year, this marker is how much collected revenue Harpoon thinks you should’ve received at this point in the year in order to stay on track to meeting your yearly revenue goal by the end of the calendar year.
+Based on the time of year, this marker is how much collected revenue Harpoon calculates you should’ve received at this point in the year in order to stay on track to meeting your yearly revenue goal by the end of the calendar year:

 You might also notice a green striped bar that extends past your solid green collected revenue bar.
-This striped bar represents your expected revenue, and shows you how far along you are to hitting your yearly revenue goal if you include all of your outstanding invoices and Draft invoices for the year.
+This striped bar represents your expected revenue, and shows you how far along you are to hitting your yearly revenue goal if you include all of your sources of expected revenue for the year:

 The progress bar provides a quick, at-a-glance view of your goal progress.
-If you want to dig into the numbers that drive the progress bar you’ll want to look at the Monthly and Accumulated rows at the bottom of your Schedule.
+If you want to dig into the numbers that drive the progress bar you’ll want to look at the Monthly Progress row at the bottom of your Schedule.

 The Schedule also provides quick summaries of your collected and expected revenue.
 This feature is a bit hidden, but really comes in handy when you need it.
-Simply click any green revenue circle (collected or expected) and you’ll be greeted with a new Revenue Summary overlay.
+Simply click any solid green (collected revenue) or striped green (expected revenue) circle on your Schedule and you’ll be greeted with a Revenue Summary overlay: